nelaturuk/BCDV-4033/ansible/demo.md

 - Since we do not have a VM environment to run ansible.
 We will use docker containers to simulate the environment.

 - You will set up using the docker compose yaml, 3 nodes: 1 control node, 2 remote host nodes.
+- Clone this repository.

 ```
+cd /ansible/lab
+docker compose up -d
 docker exec -it <containerid_ansible> bash

 // Check if ansible is installed